dylankiss/odoo-toolkit/README.md

 This command can autonomously start separate Odoo servers to export translatable terms for one or more modules.
 A separate server will be started for Community, Community (Localizations), Enterprise, Enterprise (Localizations), and custom modules with only the modules installed to be exported in that version, and all (indirect) dependent modules that might contribute terms to the modules to be exported.

-When exporting the translations for `base`, we install all possible modules to ensure all terms added in by other modules get exported in the `base.pot` files as well.

 You can also export terms from your own running server using the `--own-server` option and optionally passing the correct arguments to reach your Odoo server.

 > [!NOTE]